Guanajuato 1

 PHONETIC TRANSCRIPTION OF UNSCRIPTED SPEECH:

-See the final paragraph in this PDF:
+See the final paragraph of this PDF.

 TRANSCRIBED BY: Ryan Denzer-King